 What is the Migrate for AODocs process?

-The Migrate for AODocs migration process has six stages:
+The Migrate for AODocs migration process has the following stages:

 1. Analysis: You can generate a preview of the migration spreadsheet.
 This lets you analyse the data before the extraction.
 Learn more: Basic definitions: migration spreadsheets.